arian-arab/Computer-Vision/GANs/README.md

-# GAN Models for Image Generation
+# GAN for Image Generation

 ### GAN for mnist digits: